CTS COVID-19 Policy – Updated August 15, 2022

 What about staffing at CTS?

-CTS staff and faculty are still encouraged to work remotely, as they are able, in an effort to limit the number of persons in the CTS building.
-Most staff and faculty members are in their offices on occasion, and some are regularly present several days per week.
+Many CTS staff and faculty continue to work remotely for one or more days per week.
 If a student needs to meet with a particular staff or faculty person, that student should email the staff/faculty member in order to arrange a time to meet either in person or virtually.

 What about other CTS Events?